hgromer/pymarshaler/README.md

 # Pymarshaler - Marshal and Unmarshal Python Objects

+## Disclaimer
+This tool is in no way production ready

 ## About
 Pymarshaler allows you to marshal and unmarshal any python object directly to and from a JSON formatted string.